Spinal Injuries Psychology Service at

 What is the difference between Psychology and Psychiatry?

-Clinical Psychologists use a range of talking therapies and may suggest practical ideas you can try to see if they help.
+The psychology team use a range of talking therapies and may suggest practical ideas you can try to see if they help.
 They do not prescribe medication.
 Psychiatrists are trained as medical doctors specialising in mental health and can prescribe medication.
 It may be helpful for some individuals to see both services during their stay.

 For further information about the Psychiatry service available at the Northern General Hospital https://shsc.nhs.uk/service/liaison-psychiatry/

-What if I need to be seen urgently?
+if I need to be seen urgently?

 The Psychology service is not an 'emergency' service.
-If you are really struggling please talk to a member of the Spinal Injuries team who can help arrange support for you.
+If you are really struggling, please talk to a member of the Spinal Injuries team who can help arrange support for you.

 What if I agree to an appointment and then change my mind?